(Effective February 1, 2022)

 |Claims information||Any personal data about you such as your name and contact information||A Slice user who submits information about you when they make a claim||To determine if the user’s claim is warranted, and if so, the amount to be paid||Your consent given to the Slice user|

-We routinely share some of your personal data with certain types third parties who are identified in the table below along with what they do with it.
+We routinely share some of your personal data with certain types of third parties who are identified in the table below along with what they do with it.
 Some of those third-party recipients may be based outside your home jurisdiction.
-If you are in the European Economic Area — please see the “Transfer of Your Personal Data Outside of the European Economic Area” further down in this Policy for more information including on how we safeguard your personal data when this occurs.
+If you are in the European Economic Area or the United Kingdom— please see the “Transfer of Your Personal Data Outside of the European Economic Area” further down in this Policy for more information including on how we safeguard your personal data when this occurs.

 |Personal data category||Who we transfer it to||What they do with it|